ngalambackend/Auto-Generate-Certificate-Name/README.md

-# Auto Generate Name to Sertificate
+# Auto Generate Certificate Name

 ## How to use?